IST-DASLab/peft-rosa/README.md

 ## RoSA Schedule
 The `schedule` argument in `RosaConfig` determines when each of low-rank and sparse adapters should be active, and when to generate the sparsity masks.
 The (currently) supported options are discussed below.

-- `default`: the sparse and low-rank adapters wiil be enabled as soon as possible.
+- `default`: the sparse and low-rank adapters will be enabled as soon as possible.
 This means that the low-rank adapter is always activated, and gradient collection will start right away and the sparse adapter will be activated once the masks are generated.
 - `lora_only`: the low-rank adapter is always active, while the sparse adapter is disabled.
 - `spa_only`: the low-rank adapter is always disabled, while the sparse adapter will be activated once enough gradients are collected.
 - `wl64` (or `wl` + any number): start by fine-tuning the low-rank adapter alone for 64 steps, then collect gradients as long as needed and activate sparse adaptation.